Six

 Where Six Stands Today

 Today, Six thrives in intimate environments, inviting those who join him to see themselves not as students, but as people devoted to the craft of becoming vibrant storytellers.
-His work centers on helping them ask personal questions and iterate their way into new possibilities.

 1990 (7 years old)